minershive/hiveon-kb/faq/general/general_en.md

 ### How to protect Hive OS account from hacking?
 You can protect your account from hacking with 2FA authentication.
 To do this, you need to install the Google Authenticator or Authy application on your phone.
+After this, go to your account settings and turn the 2FA on.

-To reset 2FA, send an email to bee@hiveos.farm.
+To reset the 2FA password, send an email to bee@hiveos.farm.
 In the letter, indicate the following information:

 - your login, name and email account in Hive OS
 - the number of workers and their names